FriendsOfSymfony/FOSElasticaBundle/Resources/doc/cookbook/compression.md

-Http compression
+HTTP compression
 ==========================================

-By default, FOSElasticaBundle and elastica do not compress the http request but you can do it with a simple configuration:
+By default, FOSElasticaBundle and Elastica do not compress the HTTP request but you can do it with a simple configuration:

 ```yaml
 # app/config/config.yml